safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-stripe-and-safe.md

 ## How to integrate Stripe and Safe in your DApp

 The [Stripe Crypto OnRamp service](https://stripe.com/docs/crypto/overview) allows individuals to securely purchase cryptocurrencies from your application.

 ### What are we going to learn?

 This guide demonstrates how to use the `StripePack` as part of the [`OnRampKit`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit) and incorporate it into your web application.

-We are going to make a quickstart about how to render the Stripe widget in your page.
-This widget allow the input of an Ethereum address for onramping cryptocurrencies.
-As [Stripe API](https://stripe.com/docs/crypto/using-the-api) usage [requires a server](https://stripe.com/docs/crypto/quickstart?client=html&lang=node) for start the interaction with their services, we will also be using a [pre-deployed server](https://github.com/5afe/aa-stripe-service) and providing a public key for testing purposes.
+We are going to learn how to render the Stripe widget into your page.
+This widget allows the use your own Ethereum address for onramping cryptocurrencies.
+As [Stripe API](https://stripe.com/docs/crypto/using-the-api) usage [requires a server](https://stripe.com/docs/crypto/quickstart?client=html&lang=node) to start the interaction with their services, we will also be using a [pre-deployed server](https://github.com/5afe/aa-stripe-service) and providing a public key for testing purposes.

 ![The Stripe widget](https://b.stripecdn.com/docs-statics-srv/assets/crypto-onramp-overview.c4c0682697f2cd4c1c2769c3c5e08506.png)